Eaton in Preble County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This memorial is listed in this topic list: Wars, US Indian.

-More about this marker.
+More about this memorial.
 This marker is the namesake of the cemetery.
 The mound was constructed as a burial place for the fallen soldiers.
 The obelisk is often referred to as "Lowery's Needle".
 As with many names of this era, spelling can be variant.

 Additional keywords.
 Anthony Wayne, Arthur St Clair

-Photographed By Rev. Ronald Irick, June 23, 2015
+Photographed by Rev. Ronald Irick, June 23, 2015

 2. Monument at Mound Hill Cemetery Marker